singhkpratham/geocompr/02-spatial-data.md

 <!-- Vector and raster models are vital to geospatial analysis [@longley_geographic_2015]. -->

 The *vector data model* represents the world using points, lines and polygons.
-These have discrete, well-defined borders, meaning that vector datasets usually have a high level of precision (but not necessarily accuracy as we will see in \@ref(units)).
+These have discrete, well-defined borders, meaning that vector datasets usually have a high level of precision (but not necessarily accuracy as we will see in Section \@ref(units)).
 The *raster data model* divides the surface up into cells of constant size.
 Raster datasets are the basis of background images used in web-mapping and have been a vital source of geographic data since the origins of aerial photography and satellite-based remote sensing devices.
 Rasters aggregate spatially specific features to a given resolution, meaning that they are consistent over space and scalable (many worldwide raster datasets are available).